Need help now? Our Team is available to talk to any EMS provider

 Respond to calls for assistance and help educate colleagues, friends and families in recognition of emotional distress, improving psychological health and resiliency.

-The next Individual & Group Crisis Intervention Training Course begins Sept.12th at Glen Oaks VAC
+The next Individual & Group Crisis Intervention Training Course will happen in Brooklyn and is hybrid (remote & in-person)

 If you have any questions contact our Mental Health Coordinator, Georgette Keane, at [email protected] or 212.870.2215